 - Currently not used for power control circuits since power losses occur

-- In power regulation applications rheostat is replaced with switching circuits.
+- In power regulation applications, the rheostat is replaced with switching circuits.

-That is all about the HOW VARIABLE RESISTORS WORK.
-All details has explained if you ave any further queries ask in the comments,
+That is all about how variable resistors work.
+All details have been explained.
+If you have any further queries, ask in the comments.

 very detailed explained